akihikodaki/dts/test_plans/cvl_dcf_qos_test_plan.rst

     set fwd mac
     start

-4. send 4 streams synchronously, stream0-1's mac address is vf1's, vlan id=0, UP=2/3(TC0/TC1),
+4. Send 4 streams synchronously, stream0-1's mac address is vf1's, vlan id=0, UP=2/3(TC0/TC1),
    streams2-3's mac address is vf2's, vlan id=0, UP=2/3(TC0/TC1),
-   frame size 68 bytes, each stream allocates 25%max. check the vf4 and vf5 stats, the sum of tx rate is 7.27Gbps, each vf tx is 3.64Gbps. in each vf, TC0 should occupied 0.8Gbps, the rest of throughput is occupied by TC1, which is about 2.84Gbps stop the fwd, check each queue's tx stats,
+   frame size is 68 bytes, each stream allocates 25%max. check the vf4 and vf5 stats, the sum of tx rate is 7.27Gbps, each vf tx is 3.64Gbps. in each vf, TC0 should occupied 0.8Gbps, the rest of throughput is occupied by TC1, which is about 2.84Gbps stop the fwd, check each queue's tx stats,